 5. A Homemade Escape Room

 Escape rooms are all the rage right now.
 But did you know creating one at work for a team building activity is relatively easy?
 While it no doubt requires a little more organization on your part, I guarantee your team will have a lot of fun going through it.

 Pinterest is full of ideas.
 Find some that inspire you and create your own scenario.
 Bonus points if you base it on your workplace.

 6. Search and Find

 But what if your team can’t get together?
 Plan a remote “Search and find” activity with Google Maps.
 How does it work?
 Come up with a list of quests, i.e., things for the participants to find with the Streetview tool.
 Screenshots are then emailed to the organizers as evidence of success.
-Award bonus points for the best pictures.
+Award bonus points (or even custom crystal trophies) for the funniest photos, the greatest costumes, or the best team spirit.

 During one of our team building activities, the whole team was on Zoom and we shared our screenshots in a Slack conversation.
 Let me tell you: the hour we spent doing this flew by, and many participants couldn’t stop laughing!